cfengine/documentation/reference/promise-types/access.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: List of host names or IP addresses to grant access to file objects
+**Description**: List of host names or IP addresses to grant access to file objects

 **Example**: